zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 }
 ```

+^This is boring, let's remove this declaration and define a new cool SwiftUI view instead.

 ---

 # MyLibrary.swift

 [.code-highlight: all]
+^Much better

 [.code-highlight: 3,5,7]
-^remember to put public otherwise we cannot use it
+^remember to add the public attribute otherwise we cannot use this view outside the library

 [.code-highlight: all]
+^now we try to build and we get an error, telling SwiftUI is not available for all platforms

 ```swift
 import SwiftUI